-Kevin R. Foster, Department of Economics, The City College of New York, kfoster@ccny.cuny.edu, w: (212) 650-6201, m: (860) 593-7674, office hours Tuesday 2-3 pm and Friday 11am-noon or by appointment, http://www.ccny.cuny.edu/social_science/kfoster/
+Kevin R. Foster, Department of Economics, The City College of New York, kfoster@ccny.cuny.edu, w: (212) 650-6201, m: (860) 593-7674, office hours Friday 11am-noon and 6-7pm or by appointment.

 Course Requirements/Prerequisites

 This course assumes that you have prerequisites of a basic undergraduate course in statistics, a course in Calculus, and a familiarity with computers enough to quickly learn new programs.
 I will use other math freely and often.
 Matrix algebra is not a prerequisite although I will occasionally use it to help more advanced students get a fuller understanding.
 Stats requires a willingness to work through the algebra and plow through the applicable formulas.
 However, that said, the point of doing it on a computer is so that the machine can do the donkey work while you worry about bigger questions - so what? why? what does it mean? what else do I need to know? what other hypotheses could present the same pattern?